Authenticate a document for use outside Canada

 Step 1: Verify your requirements

-Contact the appropriate consulate or embassy to verify their requirements.
+Contact the relevant consulate, embassy or end destination recipient to verify their requirements.
 The consulate or embassy of your document destination may require additional legalization and may not accept all public documents.

-ODS is only responsible for authentications and is unable to provide information about consulate or embassy requirements.
+ODS is unable to provide information about consulate or embassy requirements.

 Step 2: Check your eligibility